 Sarah was born and raised in Boston, MA.
 She completed her undergrad at Yale, where she studied psychology and was a catcher for the softball team.
 After college, she returned to Boston, where she is currently a medical student at Harvard Medical School planning on applying into internal medicine residency.
 Outside of medicine, she enjoys reading, board games, and all things Boston sports!

-Dr. Anand Patel is an assistant professor of medicine and director of the inpatient leukemia service at the University of Chicago and the Medical Education Lead at the Human Diagnosis Project.
+Dr. Anand Patel is an assistant professor of medicine and director of the inpatient leukemia service at the University of Chicago.
 He attended University of Missouri-Columbia for medical school and completed both his internal medicine residency and chief residency at Northwestern.
 He then completed his hematology/oncology fellowship at the University of Chicago, where he was also chief fellow.
 Anand’s academic interests include medical education and clinical reasoning.
 Specifically within hematology-oncology, he is interested in clinical trial design using targeted therapies for patients with leukemias and myeloid neoplasms.
 Outside of medicine he loves watching/playing basketball (go Bulls!), eating ice cream, and binging movies/TV shows.
-His twitter handle is anand_88_patel

 Jack Penner was born and raised in Los Gatos, CA (a small town about an hour south of San Francisco).
 He studied public health sciences at Santa Clara University, and then spent four years on the east coast, attending Georgetown University for medical school.
 He was lucky enough to come back home to the Bay Area for residency at UCSF, where he is in his residency.
 Jack is hoping to pursue a career as a clinician educator in HIV primary care, infectious diseases, and general medicine.
 Outside of residency, he is a fan of brewing coffee, attempting latté art, and spending time in the ocean whenever he can.